 Is Auburn, Alabama a good place to live?

-Auburn is a good place to live for those seeking a moderate cost of living, a strong sense of community, and access to quality education.
+Auburn is a good place to live for those seeking a moderate cost of living, a more grounded local identity, and access to quality education.

 What is the average cost of housing in Auburn?